If you are looking for a boutique hotel or a type of accommodation better than Airbnb in Uluwatu then consider Villa Melali.

-Melali is luxury boutique accommodation, a calm oasis, situated only 1.2 kms from Bingin Beach.
-The beach is a 5 minute scooter ride or a 15- 20 minute walk.
+Melali is a luxury boutique accommodation, a calm oasis, situated only 1.2 km from Bingin Beach.
+The beach is a 5-minute scooter ride or a 15- 20 minute walk.

 It’s owned and run by an Australian couple (Liam and Elise) whose love for Bali is manifested in the delightful atmosphere that they have created for their guests.
 From the tasteful decor to the freshly made breakfast, Melali felt like our own holiday home.

 The best thing about Melali is the intimate setting.
 You share the property with two other couples at any given time.
-This does not only give you privacy but also a chance to get to socialize and exchange stories of your day with the other guests.
+This not only gives you privacy but also a chance to get to socialize and exchange stories of your day with the other guests.

 True to its name, the Sunset Suite offers breathtaking views of the sunset which can be enjoyed from your balcony or your outdoor shower.
 Yes, each room has an outdoor shower!
 Taking a cold shower outdoors, on a hot tropical day, is the best feeling ever!

 The decor of the rooms is simple yet elegant.
-A beautiful four poster bed fills the centre of the room.
-A handcrafted wooden pineapple lamps brighten the room at night.
+A beautiful four-poster bed fills the centre of the room.
+Handcrafted wooden pineapple lamps brighten the room at night.
 These lamps were so beautiful that we couldn’t resist buying one for our own home!